US Star Pacific Wrecks Your donation today supports the next 15 years

 "My uncle Oscar Linsley was the bombardier on 'Reckless Mountain Boys'.
 In researching the crash, I obtained documents pertaining to his recovery and verification of remains.
 He was buried in Sioux City, Iowa May 1949."

-Dale Neikirk adds (nephew of Marcus Mangett)
+Dale Neikirk (nephew of Marcus Mangett)

-"My Uncle Marcus Mangett was the navigator on board the Reckless Mountain boys when it crashed.
+"My Uncle Marcus Mangett was the navigator on board the Reckless Mountain Boys when it crashed.
 Your website has provided me with new information which astounds me.
 I am grateful for it, as his disappearance was a life long agony for my mother and her family, as well as a mystery for the members of my generation.
 I really can't thank you enough for what you are doing."

 Ellen Surrett (daughter of Clarence Surrett)